-PCOS is a disorder involving multiple cysts in the ovaries of women, which originates from hormonal imbalance inside body.
+PCOS is a disorder involving multiple cysts in the ovaries of women, which originates from hormonal imbalance inside the body.
 Among these hormones (testosterone, LH & FSH), one hormone is Leptin, which is also known as “satiety hormone”.

 In obesity, a decreased sensitivity to leptin takes place increasing serum leptin levels.
 This results in an inability to detect satiety despite of high energy stores.
 This situation increases body fat and thus, raises body weight.